OceanDataTools/openrvdas/docs/components.md

 ## Using Configuration Files

 It is not necessary to write Python code to assemble your desired set of components.
-There are subclasses of Listener (ListenerFromLoggerConfig() and ListenerFromLoggerConfigFile()) that take read JSON-like configuration files and assemble the specified components for execution.
+There are subclasses of Listener (ListenerFromLoggerConfig() and ListenerFromLoggerConfigFile()) that take read YAML/JSON configuration files and assemble the specified components for execution.

-Let us say we have the following specification in file `gyr1_config.json`:
+Let us say we have the following specification in file `gyr1_config.yaml`:

 ```
 {